silexlabs/Silex/packages/grapesjs-advanced-selector/README.md

 # GrapesJS Advanced Selector Manager

-An advanced selector management plugin for GrapesJS, specifically designed for cases where the default Selector Manager falls short, especially in complex design environments such as Silex v3.
-The Advanced Selector Manager empowers designers to apply nested and pseudo-selectors, and style HTML tags directly.
+An advanced selector management plugin for GrapesJS, specifically designed for cases where the default Selector Manager falls short,

-### Key Features

-- **Advanced Selector Management**: Create and manage nested, pseudo, and combinator-based selectors for precise control over CSS styling.
-- **Dynamic & Conditional Styling**: Style elements loaded dynamically from headless CMSs or other sources, allowing selections like `.container img`, or `.my-text ul li`.
-- **Style HTML Tags**: Apply styles directly to HTML tags (e.g., `h2`, `nav`), with controls to add nested rules.
-- **Multi-level Selector Management**: Link parent-child selector pairs with combinators, including `>` and other relational operators.

-### Use Cases

-- Style unselectable dynamic elements at design-time, such as `.container img`.
-- Create complex styles for lists or cards using pseudo-selectors (e.g., `.list ul.cell:nth-child(odd) > li`).
-- Style rich text blocks from CMSs with selectors like `.my-text ul li`.
-- Apply and manage multiple selector pairs, including `pseudo` classes and nested elements.

 ### Links